-The Sponsor Entity and certain of the Directors are now, and all of them may in the future become, affiliated with entities engaged in business activities similar to those intended to be conducted by the Company and, accordingly, may have conflicts of interest in determining to which entity a particular business opportunity should be presented
+The Sponsor Entity, Brigade, M3 and certain of the Directors are now, and all of them may in the future become, affiliated with entities engaged in business activities similar to those intended to be conducted by the Company and, accordingly, may have conflicts of interest in determining to which entity a particular business opportunity should be presented

-Following the Offering and until the Company consummates the Business Combination, the Company intends to engage in the business of identifying and combining with another company or business.
-The Sponsor Entity and

-Directors are, or may in the future become, affiliated with entities that are engaged in a similar business.
-For example, the Sponsor Entity and its affiliates have also incorporated several other blank cheque companies, of which IPOD, IPOE and IPOF are currently listed on the New York Stock Exchange.
-The Sponsor Entity and Directors are also not prohibited from sponsoring, investing in or otherwise becoming involved with, any other blank cheque companies, including in connection with their respective business combinations, prior to the Company completing the Business Combination.
-Moreover, certain of the Directors have time and attention requirements for investment funds of which affiliates of the Sponsor Entity are the investment managers.
+Following the completion of the Offering and until the Company completes the Business Combination, the Company intends to engage in the business of identifying and combining with another company or business.
+The Sponsor Entity, Brigade, M3 and/or the Directors are, or may in the future become, affiliated with entities that are engaged in a similar business.
+The Sponsor Entity, the Directors, Brigade and M3 are also not prohibited from sponsoring, investing in or otherwise becoming involved with, any other blank cheque companies, including in connection with their respective business combinations, prior to the Company completing the Business Combination.
+Moreover, certain of the Directors and employees of Brigade have time and attention requirements for certain investment funds and/or other client accounts managed by Brigade.
+Certain employees of affiliates of M3 have time and attention requirements for certain investment funds and/or other business interests of affiliates of M3.

-The Directors may also become aware of business opportunities which may be appropriate for presentation to the Company and the other entities to which they owe certain fiduciary or contractual duties, including the several other blank cheque companies that they are interested in.
-Accordingly, they may have conflicts of interest in determining to which entity a particular business opportunity should be presented.
+The Directors and/or Brigade and/or M3 may also become aware of business opportunities which may be appropriate for presentation to the Company and the other entities to which they owe certain fiduciary or contractual duties, including the other blank cheque company that they are interested in.
+Accordingly, they may have conflicts of interest in determining to which entity a particular business opportunity should be presented or they may have contractual obligations to present certain opportunities first to other entities.
 These conflicts may not be resolved in the Company's favour and a potential target company or business may be presented to other entities prior to its presentation to the Company, subject to their fiduciary duties under Cayman Islands law.
-For additional information on the Company's dependency upon the Sponsor and/or the other Directors in relation to business opportunities, see also "- The Company is dependent upon the Sponsor and/or the Directors to identify potential Business Combination opportunities and to execute the Business Combination and the loss of the services of the such individuals could materially adversely affect the Company".
+In particular, the Company has agreed to renounce any interest or expectancy of the Company in, or in being offered an opportunity to participate in, any potential transaction or matter which may be a corporate opportunity for both the Company and any Director, about which a Director acquires knowledge.
+For additional information on the Company's dependency upon the Directors and Brigade in relation to business opportunities, see also "- The Company is dependent upon the Directors, Brigade and/or M3 to identify potential Business Combination opportunities and to execute the Business Combination and the loss of the services of the such individuals could materially adversely affect the Company".

-The Sponsor Entity, Directors, Ordinary Shareholders and their respective affiliates may have competitive pecuniary interests that conflict with the Company's interests
+Brigade, the Sponsor Entity, the Directors, M3 and their respective affiliates may have competitive pecuniary interests that conflict with the Company's interests